Paul Robins

-Paul Robins (6 September 1804, in Kenwyn, Cornwall, United Kingdom – 27 April 1890) was a Cornish Bible Christian.
+Paul Robins (6 September 1804, in Kenwyn, Cornwall, United Kingdom – 27 April 1890, Bowmanville, Ontario) was a Cornish Bible Christian.
 He was a pioneer of the Bible Christian movement in North America having sailed from Cornwall in 1846.
+He settled in Bowmanville at some point prior to 1853.
+He continued living there until his death.

 Early life

 His parents were Paul Moyle Robins, a tin mine manager and Agnes Rule.
 In the spring of 1819 he was converted to the Bible Christian church by Ann Cory.
 In 1823 he filled a vacancy as a minister in the Ringsash circuit, and against his father's wishes decided on a life as a BC minister.
 His brother Matthew Robins would also later become a BC minister.

 Marriage

 On 5 September 1831 in Brighton, Sussex, he married Ann Vickery, another Bible Christian itinerant minister.
 They had two children: Sampson Paul Robins, born on 27 January 1833 in Faversham, Kent, and Samuel Frederick Vickery Robins, born on 6 January 1836 in Kings Brompton, Somerset.
 Sampson became a Bible Christian minister for one year, before changing to the teaching profession.